bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/proxy.md

 ### Manipulating DOM nodes

 Sometimes you want to toggle the attribute or class name of two different elements.
-Here's how using the [`set()`](proxy/proxy/set) handler.
+Here’s how using the [`set()`](proxy/proxy/set) handler.

     let view = new Proxy({
       selected: null